CarlJNash/CarlJNash.github.io/_tabs/experience.md

 _One of the largest digital agencies in the UK, specialising in fintech and digital health._

-I worked with the following clients:
+Clients included:

 ### [Virgin Money](https://uk.virginmoney.com/current-accounts/pca/app-features/) — Senior iOS Engineer

+_UK banking group._

-- Developed Virgin Money’s Personal and Business banking apps.
+- Feature and platform development for Virgin Money’s Personal and Business banking apps.
-- Worked with 15-20 developers in squads of 1-3 developers, while also collaborating as a single iOS Chapter to coordinate all development work on a single codebase with minimal code conflict.
+- Worked in squads of 1-3 iOS engineers while also collaborating as a single iOS Chapter of 15-20 iOS engineers to coordinate all development work on a single codebase ensuring minimal code conflict.
 - High standards for code quality, security, and testing.
-- Modularised a large legacy codebase into modern maintainable packages using Swift Packages.
+- Began modularising a large legacy codebase into modern maintainable packages using Swift Packages.
+- Ensured best practice for authentication and security, such as: SSL certificate pinning, encryption, and proprietary authentication and authorisation methods.

 ### [Roche (F. Hoffmann-La Roche Ltd)](https://www.roche.com) — Senior iOS Engineer